 - an infection in the lungs

-- blood clot in the lung (pulmonary embolus)
+- a blood clot in the lungs (pulmonary embolism)

 - pressure from the cancer itself or from a swollen abdomen

-Treatment will depend on what is causing the breathlessness.
+Treatment will depend on the cause.
 You may need fluid drained from the chest (pleural tap) or medicine for an infection or other lung problem.
-A low-dose opioid medicine (also used for strong pain) is sometimes prescribed.
+A low-dose opioid medicine is sometimes prescribed.

 Tips to help your breathing

-- Use a fan or open a window to get a draught of air moving near your face.
-A battery-operated handheld fan may be helpful.
+- Use a battery-operated handheld fan or open a window to increase airflow near your face.

-- Sit up to ease your breathing or lean forward to rest on a table.
+- Sit up straight to ease your breathing or lean forward on a table with an arm crossed over a pillow.
 Try sleeping in a more upright position.

 - Ask someone else to breathe in time with you so you can focus on slowing your breath to their pace.